OpenBMB/IoA/docs/source/customize/client_configuration.rst

 Comm
 ==========================
-The communication agent used for communicating and interacting with other agents and also for assigning tasks to the tool_agent.
+The communication service client used for communicating and interacting with other clients and also for assigning tasks to the tool_agent.

 .. code-block:: yaml

    comm:
-      name: The name of the communication agent.
+      name: The name of the client.
       desc: A description of the communication agent's capabilities.
       type: The type of the communication agent.
 (Thing Assistant or Human Assistant) support_nested teams: Indicates whether the agent supports nested teams. (true or false)